Quansight-Labs/free-threaded-compatibility/docs/installing_cpython.md

 ## Installing a Jupyter Kernel

-While jupyter [does not currently support free-threaded Python](https://github.com/jupyter/notebook/issues/7512), you can use Jupyter with a regular build of Python and a free-threaded Jupyter kernel.
+While Jupyter [does not currently support free-threaded Python](https://github.com/jupyter/notebook/issues/7512), you can use Jupyter with a regular build of Python and a free-threaded Jupyter kernel.
 To do so, install the kernel to a location that is visible to both Python installations: